 Support peace in Afghanistan

-The international community must use diplomatic and economic leverage to pressure the Taliban to begin to adhere to their promise to form an inclusive government and respect the rights of all Afghan people, including the youth, minorities and especially women.
-Right now, the interim Afghan government is made up almost entirely of rank and file Taliban, mostly Pashtun men from Kandahar.
-Such a narrowly-based government cannot last long, and already there are fissures within the ranks of the Taliban as well as well-organized opposition from disaffected Afghans.
+The international community must use diplomatic and economic leverage to try to pressure the Taliban to begin to adhere to their promise to form an inclusive government and respect the rights of all Afghans, including young people, minorities and especially women.
+The interim Afghan government is made up almost entirely of rank-and-file Taliban, mostly Pashtun men from Kandahar.
+Such a narrowly based government will not last, and already there are fissures within the ranks of the Taliban as well as growing opposition from disaffected Afghans.
+The best hope for Afghanistan is a political process that leads to a government that represents the interests of the country’s many ethnic groups, of women and of young people.

 What we do